-The Anglican Schools Commission acknowledges the generosity and professionalism of the many religious educators who helped develop and create this Shared Syllabus in their own time.
-The first edition was primarily created by Scott Huntington (Anglican Church Grammar School - Churchie) and Karen Bonini (Cannon Hill Anglican College) and the Anglican Schools Commission wishes to gratefully acknowledge their outstanding contributions to Religious Education in Anglican schools.
-As with all curriculum documents, this Shared Syllabus is considered a living document, responsive to regular reviews to reflect the changing needs of students, as well as developments in teaching and learning.
-It is important that Religious Education, as a subject, responds to new research, developments in pedagogy and socio-cultural changes.
+The Anglican Schools Commission Southern Queensland (ASC SQ) acknowledges the generosity and professionalism of the many religious educators who have contributed to the creation and ongoing development of this Shared Syllabus.

+The first edition of this Syllabus was primarily created by Scott Huntington (Anglican Church Grammar School - Churchie) and Karen Bonini (Cannon Hill Anglican College) under the leadership of Dr Stephen Harrison.
+The Anglican Schools Commission wishes to gratefully acknowledge their outstanding work.

-In 2020, a review of the Shared Syllabus was undertaken by Maria Thompson (Cannon Hill Anglican College), Stephanie Cotroneo (Anglican Church Grammar School - Churchie), Catherine Syms (St Hilda's School) and Caro Emslie (St Paul's School).
-The ASC would like to sincerely thank these generous and professional educators for sharing their time, their knowledge, their skills and their profound wisdom to create this revised Shared Syllabus for use in 2021.
+In 2020, an additional formal review of the Shared Syllabus was undertaken by Maria Thompson (Cannon Hill Anglican College), Stephanie Cotroneo (Anglican Church Grammar School - Churchie), Catherine Syms (St Hilda's School) and Caro Emslie (St Paul's School).
+The ASC would like to sincerely thank these generous and professional educators for sharing their time, their knowledge, their skills and their profound wisdom to create this revised Shared Syllabus.